 The Group is managed collectively by our core management team, which is comprised of the Board and senior management of the Group.
 Members of our senior management are responsible for overseeing their respective divisions and functions and making day-to-day decisions of the Group.
 They meet regularly to discuss issues of their respective functions and make relevant decisions and report to our Board regularly and when necessary.
-Our senior management as a whole is also responsible for formulating the overall strategies, annual budget, key business, financial and other operational policies and preparing proposals of any key business, financial and other operational decisions of the Group taking into account inputs from different functions for the Board's approval.
-The Board will consult with our senior management on such proposals and discuss the same at the Board level with an aim to reach a consensus that is in the best interest of the Group.
+Our senior management as a whole is also responsible for formulating the overall strategies, annual budget, key business, financial and other operational policies and preparing proposals of any key business, financial and other operational decisions of the Group taking into account inputs from different functions for the Board level with an aim to reach a consensus that is in the best interest of the Group.
 Once the key policies and decisions are formulated and made, our senior management as a whole will implement the same throughout the Group.
-Accordingly, the overall strategic and other key business, financial and operational policies and decisions of the Group are made collectively from its inception to implementation after thorough discussion at both Board and senior management levels.
+Accordingly, the overall strategic and other key business, financial and operational policies and business and decisions of the Group are made collectively from its inception to implementation after thorough discussion at both Board and senior management levels.